![]() Hillman Californian Ref.no. R61793 |

 The styling (Bob Sayward's saloon modified by Ron Wisdom, who later moved on to the Rover styling dept.) was its only reason for existence.
 It was a sporty looking Imp, being a (single headlight) coupé.
 But it only had the standard engine, not the new Sport unit.

 Said styling involved more than altering the rear roofline, though.
 The windscreen was less steep; the roof was 1½" lowered; the steering column was lowered a bit too.
 Michael Parkes, half of the Imp designing duo, had insured that there were enough means of adjustment for taller people (he himself being over 6ft tall).
 The rear window has been so angled that it stays free from road dirt.
 The opening rear window of saloon models was sacrificed.
+The roof is already sloping downwards a bit above the rear seats.
+The sealing trim is glued on the metal.

 Positive camber on the front wheels was reduced by 1 degree, done by lowering the swing-axle pivot point by ¾".
 This resulted in a front suspension height reduction of half an inch, and it improved both the looks and the handling of the Imp.
 (Later this was made standard on all models.)
 It reduced final oversteer.
 If you take your foot of the throttle, when you're cornering fast, the Californian's attitude hardly changes.
 It made for throwaboutable Imps and confident drivers.